MicrosoftDocs/Devices-docs/surface/wake-on-power-for-surface.md

 ## Overview and prerequisites

-You use Surface UEFI Configurator to configure individual UEFI settings that are saved in a Windows Installer .MSI package for distribution to target devices.
-This article assumes you are familiar with using SEMM.
+You can use the Surface UEFI Configurator to configure individual UEFI settings that are saved in a Windows Installer .msi package for distribution to target devices.

+> [!NOTE]
+> This article assumes that you are familiar with using SEMM.
 For more information, see [Surface Enterprise Management Mode (SEMM)](surface-enterprise-management-mode.md) documentation.

 ## To enable Wake on Power